top of page

 Image from Wix

 And it very well may've been yesterday when I had ramen here, as it is one of my most-frequently visited dinner spots in west Asheville.
-Typically I’m springing for the Itto Deluxe, its savory broth emphasized with black garlic oil in a delightful celebration of umami at its finest.
+Typically I’m springing for the Itto Deluxe, its savory broth fortified with black garlic oil in a delightful celebration of umami at its finest.

 But let’s not forget the tapas here, folks.
 When I’m in the mood for a lighter meal, or just can’t make up my mind, the only thing to do is roundup some friends and family, order some small plates, and pass them around.
 Edamame and jalapeno yellowtail are a must, naturally.
 Throw in some gyoza, crab rangoon, and tremendous takoyaki, and you truly have yourself a west Asheville meal to remember.